rsocket/rsocket/Protocol.md

 ## Introduction

-Specify an application protocol for [Reactive Streams](http://www.reactive-streams.org/) semantics across an asynchronous, binary boundary.
+RSocket, as the name implies, is a socket with the [Reactive Streams](http://www.reactive-streams.org/) semantics, that is where the 'R' comes from, across an asynchronous, binary boundary.

 For more information, please see [rsocket.io](http://rsocket.io/).

 RSocket assumes an operating paradigm.
 These assumptions are:
 - one-to-one communication
 - non-proxied communication.
 Or if proxied, the RSocket semantics and assumptions are preserved across the proxy.
 - no state preserved across [transport protocol](#transport-protocol) sessions by the protocol

-Key words used by this document conform to the meanings in [RFC 2119](https://tools.ietf.org/html/rfc2119).
+Keywords used by this document conform to the meanings in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-Byte ordering is big endian for all fields.
+__Byte ordering is big endian for all fields__.

 ## Table of Contents